 At a time of perilous climate change and the world’s attention firmly on creating solutions to protect our environment, Hanwell Nature began a passionate campaign to enlighten Ealing Council as to the many rare, endangered wildlife and vulnerable species that this inappropriate permission to build would entirely destroy.

 Our 8 month campaign fell on deaf ears.
 See our Twitter and Instagram feeds @HanwellNature for the many pictures and tweets to Ealing Council and the Mayor of London asking them to reconsider this environmentally disastrous decision.

-Left with no other choice, and armed with their legal team’s considered advice that Ealing Council have made an error in the way it has approved the planning application, a courageous member of the Hanwell Nature team personally took legal action to ensure there is a judicial review of the decision in the High Court.
+Left with no other choice, and armed with their legal team’s considered advice that Ealing Council have made an error in the way it has approved the planning application, Samantha O’Connor a founder member of the Hanwell Nature team personally took legal action to ensure there was a judicial review of the decision in the High Court.
 Ealing Council has a duty to protect our open green spaces, and the environment that we all share.
-Therefore we need your help to make sure that happens.
+Therefore we called on our amazingly supportive local community to help to make sure it happened..

 We seek to engage the council with a new plan to allow our Community to take over the site in conjunction with other national nature stakeholders, and local community volunteer groups.